etijskens/wip/docs/installation.md

 /data/antwerpen/201/vsc20170/.local/bin/wip
 ```

 As an alternative to using pip's `--user` flag, you can install wiptools in a virtual environment.
-To learn about Python virtual environments, checkout [this](https://realpython.com/python-virtual-environments-a-primer/).
+To learn about Python virtual environments, checkout [this primer](https://realpython.com/python-virtual-environments-a-primer/).